etienne-p/UnityMorphologicalAntialiasing/README.md

 * **Render Pass Event**, the event scheduling the pass within frame rendering.
 Typically you'd use "BeforeRenderingPostProcessing".
 By that point, no subsequent step should create "jaggies", and post process effects may interfere with edge detection.
 * **Intermediate Buffer Type**, lets you select which of the technique's 3 steps you'd like to visualize.
 For example, looking at the edges buffer may help adjusting threshold.
 * **Edge Detect Mode**, the method used for edge detection.
-We implement depth, luminance and normals based edge detection.
-So far we obtained better results with depth.
-Luminance based edge detection tends to struggle to isolate relevant edges wich may lead to artefacts and unnecessary processing of many pixels.
-Note that the normals buffer is only available in deferred rendering and is accessed through reflection, which is fragile.
+We elaborate below.
 * **Threshold**, the threshold used for edge detection.
 * **Max Distance**, the maximal distance in pixels used for pattern detection.

+### Edge Detection Modes

+We offer 4 edge detection modes:

+* **Depth**, uses the depth buffer.
+* **Luminance**, uses the color buffer.
+* **Normals**, uses the normals buffer.
+* **DepthAndNormals**, uses a combination of normals and depth buffer.

+ In our tests, **DepthAndNormals** led to the best results, followed by **Depth**.
+Generally the depth buffer gives good edges, but may fail to catch all relevant edges.
+The normals buffer comes as a useful addition.
+We look at the normalized angle between adjacent normals.
+Luminance based edge detection tends to struggle to isolate relevant edges wich may lead to artefacts and unnecessary processing of many pixels.
+Note that the depth and normals buffer are only available in deferred rendering.

 Typically, higher maximal distances (up to a plateau) will lead to better results, at the cost of extra GPU computations.
 It should be tuned according to the nature of the content and performance budget.

 ## Implementation

 The technique is implemented as a `ScriptableRendererFeature` named `MorphologicalAntialiasing`.
 It uses one pass named `MorphologicalAntialiasingPass`.
 It uses 3 shaders, one for each of the 3 full-screen steps.
-Those are very close to the examples provided in the book, only adapted for integration with Unity/URP.
+Those are very close to the examples provided in the book (except maybe for edge detection), only adapted for integration with Unity/URP.
 Shaders are split in a `.shader` and `.hlsl` file.
 This lets us separate shaderlab properties and classic shader code.
 It also makes for cleaner code when implementing multiple passes.

 The technique uses a lookup texture storing pixel coverages for all handled patterns.
 We implemented the generation of this texture in `AreaLookup`.
 It is recalculated whenever **Max Distance** changes.
 We provide a simple `TestAreaLookup` component to test this lookup generation in isolation.